 Denniston says, “People may not realize they are actually feeling uneasy about a stressor in their life until they notice physical symptoms like nausea, heart palpitations, chest pain, or abdominal pain.”

 Poon also cites the gut-brain connection, adding, "Any type of emotional distress can lead to a disruption in your stomach that may include feelings of nausea."

-Chinese medicine defines dampness as an imbalance in the body caused by excess fluid.
-This can manifest as inflammation, sluggishness, and nausea.
+Chinese medicine defines dampness as an imbalance in the body caused by excess fluid, which can manifest as inflammation, sluggishness, and nausea.
 Dan explains.
 "Dampness can increase the sensations of inflammation in the body because it’s harder for blood to flow when the body is holding onto fluid."

-Exhaustion stresses the body, "Just like when it’s humid out and most people feel sluggish," says Dan.
-Dampness can increase feelings of fatigue, which are often associated with nausea.
+Exhaustion stresses the body, "just like when it’s humid out and most people feel sluggish," says Dan.
+Dampness can increase feelings of fatigue, which may be associated with nausea.

 "Taking the time to reset the nervous system with systems like acupuncture really help shift the body from that fight or flight mode into processing mode which helps process through the dampness and alleviate nausea."

 It Could Be Food Poisoning or a Virus

 Even the thought of contracting a parasite might make you queasy.
 Food borne bacteria and viruses, are, unfortunately a reality that might be making you sick.
 "While nausea from food poisoning and an illness like the flu will likely subside in a few days," explains Poon, "you could have a parasite, commonly contracted from traveling, children or pets, for months without realizing.
 Visit your doctor for the best treatment for these conditions."